valentina-b/ecosio-eco-friendly-cosmetics/TESTING.md

 There were also minor styling suggestions like adding more padding and margins to some elements.

 Other suggestions I've got would require more time, bigger code refactoring or simply careful and detailed planning to achieve them.
-Since none of these were actually bugs or errors and user have quickly realised how the web app works, I've decided to leave them for later improvements of the MVP.
+Since none of these were actually bugs or errors and users have quickly realised how the web app works, I've decided to leave them for later improvements of the MVP.
 The suggestions were:
-* removing the CTAs like 'Register Here' from the `homepage` for logged in users
+* removing the paragraph CTAs like 'Register Here' from the `homepage` for logged in users
 * two users suggested removing the 'update' link from `cart` and that the item updating should happen whenever a `+/-` input field is clicked on
 * keeping the 'Sort Products By' filter in the webshop even after clicking on a category or a product tag filter
 * toast doesn't disapear if hovered so that the user has more time reading it
 * user can combine filters in the webshop, such as 'Skincare' and '100% Organic'
 * adding tooltips when hovering over keywords, such as 'ECO-EXPERT'
 * having more payment options
-* highlighting the filter that's been applied - it seems that the breadcrumbs (where this information is currently displayed) are often overlooked or the users simply don't look there to find this information
+* highlighting the filter that's been applied in the webshop - it seems that the breadcrumbs (where this information is currently displayed) are often overlooked or users simply don't look there to find this information

 ### Bugs, Problems and Vulnerabilities